 It might look nice not to have one’s legs visible under a floating glass desk, but if they have a bank of electrical equipment behind there, then the designer might want to rethink that approach.
 It is much more physically comfortable to work when their legs can swing freely without having anything obstructing them from underneath.

 The whole idea behind a floating glass desk is that nothing gets in their way – not even their own legs.
-This might seem great at first glance, but if they have large feet or long legs, then they may find themselves kicking the underside of their workstation from time to time during regular use.
-While some people can adjust their behavior and avoid this situation, doing so is better left as a last resort because it interrupts workflow, and practice should always make optimal ergonomic choices.
+This might seem great at first glance, but if they have large feet or long legs.
+Then they may find themselves kicking the underside of their workstation from time to time during regular use.
+While some people can adjust their behavior and avoid this situation.
+So is better left as a last resort because it interrupts workflow, and practice should always make optimal ergonomic choices.

 These were some tips to choose the right electrical outlet table for one’s workplace.